doduong102/How-to-Lab-2/index.md

 our 'main' method takes a string argument that will be used as the port of the server.
 Sometimes we cannot use a specific port because someone else on the same localhost has already taken it.

 `handleRequest` essentially "reads" through our URL.
-If the url is the same How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+If `URI` is found to be different than what we're looking for that is what determines what actions our `if` statements will perform

 Once more with 'http://localhost:3010/add-message?s=Hey, Hi, Hello' should yield:
 ![image](https://user-images.githubusercontent.com/130004918/234175517-c127edae-7eaa-4c7f-a926-6d36f443a9f1.png)

 Nice!
 Our basic implentation is working.

-Which methods in your code are called?

 `public static void main` is used to run the server given a port number.

 `handleRequest` performs all the the commands we want out of the URL

-What are the relevant arguments to those methods, and the values of any relevant fields of the class?

 our `main` method takes a string argument that will be parsed into the port of the server.
 Sometimes we cannot use a specific port because someone else on the same localhost has already taken it.

 `handleRequest` essentially "reads" through our URL.
 If the url is unchanged and we press enter, `handleRequest` will basically just refresh the page.
 When we add `/add-message?s=Hello` our method will add our input the string following s= to our server in a new line.
-Our argument for
-How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+Our argument `s=` just determines the string to be added.
+The code will add a `n/` at the end so that all of our added strings are in a vertical list

 # PART B| deBugGinG